 - Did you create any useful documents or templates that could be used again?
 For instance, you might have written a job description for someone with digital skills.

 - What changed on the project that made things better?
-For instance, a “brainstorming” session, or a visit to a conference might have given people enthusiasm and understanding that they used in the project.
+For instance, a visit to a conference might have given people enthusiasm and understanding that they used in the digital transformation project.

 - Did you use or see any useful tools?
-Maybe a visiting artist used a particular video camera, or a piece of software that was useful, or someone set up a useful spreadsheet to manage the project.
+Maybe a working with a digital agency together via a piece of cloud software was useful, or someone set up a useful spreadsheet to manage the project budget.

 - How good was your planning?
-We always meet deadlines when we have to – e.g. the opening of an exhibition – but where the deadlines are self-imposed, such as with a website development, delays often happen.
+Where the deadlines were self-imposed, such as with a mobile website development, and external suppliers are involved, delays often happen.
 Were our timescales unrealistic?
-Or did unexpected events delay things?
+Or did unexpected events (what were they?) delay things?

 - Did you achieve the outcomes you expected?
 This is the big one.
 You should go back to your business case and see what you had hoped to achieve.
 Were they realistic?
 Is it too early to tell?
 Or have you just got so involved with the implementation process, that you’ve forgotten why you wanted to do this in the first place?
 When a project ends is often when the real work begins.